NWT Homeschool Funding: How the DEA Reimbursement System Works

 Under the NWT School Funding Framework, a registered home schooling student is counted as 0.5 FTE (full-time equivalent) for the school they are registered with.
 A regular enrolled student counts as 1.0 FTE.
 This means your homeschooled child generates approximately half the base funding of a classroom student.

 In practical terms, this works out to roughly $500–$1,000 per year depending on the DEA and the year's funding levels.
 The Sahtu Divisional Education Council has historically offered up to $500.
 Some boards are closer to $1,000.
-The DEA sets the specific reimbursement cap within the provincial framework, so the first thing to do is ask your DEA directly what amount is available for the current school year.
+The DEA sets the specific reimbursement cap within the territorial framework, so the first thing to do is ask your DEA directly what amount is available for the current school year.

 What You Must Do to Access the Funding